Elering/estfeed-datahub-docs/eng/10-balance-area.md

 | `POST /api/{version}/balance-settlement-point/change` | Allows the user to search for the balance area changes                               |
 | `POST /api/{version}/balance-settlement-point/search` | Allows the user to search for the balance settlement points for the requested period |

-For a description of message structures and validations, see [Datahub description and general principles for data exchange](01-datahub-description-and-general-principles-for-data-exchange.md)

 ## Message rules

 - The service only responds to balance responsible parties (who have a portfolio agreement with the TSO).
 No data is issued to other portfolio providers in the balance tree.
 - Only one day changes can be requested with a `change` message.
 To request changes of a longer period, the message must be sent several times with the date of the desired period.

-> [!NOTE]
-> The rights for transmitting and requesting data are described in [Authentication and authorisation](03-authentication-and-authorisation.md)

 ## Attribute specific rules